vediicaa/ATPG-GirlHackathon/README.md

 # ATPG-GirlHackathon
-make sure to have a g++ compiler for running the files
+The project aims to develop an algorithm for fault detection in combinational circuits.
+The code is written under the assumption that only one stuck at fault will be generated. make sure to have a g++ compiler for running the files

 Clone the file in your local machine